iantabolt/iantabolt.github.io/_posts/2019-02-01-phantom-type-map.markdown

 Then the `apply` method only compiles if there is an implicit `T <:< key.Aware`, which asserts that there must be proof that `T` extends `key.Aware` (ie the value exists).

+In summary, our typesafe map gets us:
+ - Ability to store arbitrary sparse data
+ - Safe casting of values, with types provided by the keys
+ - Safe `apply` method, with no null or `Option` types, because the code only compiles if the key is present.

 You can see the working code and tests for this post [on GitHub here] [GitHub Repo].

   [TypesafeMap]: https://github.com/stanfordnlp/CoreNLP/blob/master/src/edu/stanford/nlp/util/TypesafeMap.java